GILBERT SIGNAL ENGINEERING

 signals and who did very fine work in the Navy as a member of

-Signal Corps.
+the Signal Corps.
 Every detail is explained with the greatest

 care.

-facts are authentic and you can depend on this book to
+The facts are authentic and you can depend on this book to

-give you

-thorough knowledge of signaling.
+give you a thorough knowledge of signaling.
 You can learn about

-signals

-very beginning when firebrands were used in a
+signals from the very beginning when firebrands were used in a

 7 GILBERT SIGNAL ENGINEERING

-certainly very closely related.
+very closely related.
 At any rate a signalman is one who puts

 signs into action and that is what we are going to do, By a

-to flash a message through space for a
+to flash a message through space for a distance of twenty miles

-picturegraph messages on the bark of trees, their canvas wigwams
+the bark of trees, their canvas wigwams and other conspicuous

-other conspicuous

 places.
-The totem pole of the Northwest and

-Indians is a
+The totem pole of the Northwest and Alaskan Indians is a

 good example of symbol writing.
-In later years the
+In later years the more advanced

-advanced

-tribes devised crude codes by which they sent messages
+tribes devised crude codes by which they sent messages by means

-on rocks.
 Like the American Indians, they later found methods of sending

 their messages through Space with the aid of a cumbersome

 code and lighted torches.